IAPark/vs-code-rcs/README.md

 # RCS

 An extension to add basic SCM support for RCS.
-Experimental and RCS in particular is not recomended
+Experimental and RCS in particular is not recommended

+It may also use larger than expected CPU when it first scans a directory.
+For this reason combined with not getting activation events to work right it's better to keep this disabled by default and only enable it for projects that use RCS

 ## Features